adrianbadarau/Hang-Man-Game/README.md

 Hang-Man-Game
 =============

-A hangman game with the option to save and load the game
+A RUBY hangman game with the option to save and load the game